 Assembly Required: Making Space for Social Engagement at the Brooklyn Museum

 200 Eastern Parkway, Brooklyn, NY

 May 16 - 17, 2015

 1st Biennale Survey of work by New York City MFA Students & Recent Graduates

 March 13 - April 26, 2015

 Born in Canada, Mirana Zuger is a New York based artist working in painting, sculpture and performance.
 A current MFA candidate at Queens College, City University of New York and graduate of Concordia University, Montreal (Bachelor of Fine Arts with distinction) Zuger has also been selected for artist residencies in Croatia and France.
 She has exhibited widely in Canada, as well as New York, Paris and Zagreb.
 Her works are found in public and private collections in Canada, the U.S., Europe and Asia.
 Zuger's work was recently featured in a collaborative community project hosted by the Brooklyn Museum.
-She will perform in The Precarious Workers Pageant in conjunction with the 56th Annual International Exhibition: All the World's Futures at the Venice Biennale in Venice, Italy in August of 2015.
+She performed in The Precarious Workers Pageant in conjunction with the 56th Annual International Exhibition: All the World's Futures at the Venice Biennale in Venice, Italy in August of 2015.